Location Guide

 Parkgate is an absolute delight for daytime dining, with a traditional English tea house, ice cream parlours, independently owned cafes and pub lunches all available within a stone’s throw from the picturesque, wildlife filled marshland.
 There are also fantastic Indian and Chinese restaurants, a pizzeria and a few bars more than capable of providing a great evening meal after a stroll (but fish and chips and an ice cream are always an option!).

-Parkgate is a 25 minute car journey from Liverpool, slightly less to Chester and just over an hour from Manchester – making the village an ideal home for commuters to any of the three cities – with the average UK commute standing at 59 minutes, two fall well under.
+Parkgate is a 25-minute car journey from Liverpool, slightly less to Chester and just over an hour from Manchester – making the village an ideal home for commuters to any of the three cities – with the average UK commute standing at 59 minutes, two fall well under.

 Parkgate’s last passenger train left the station in 1956, and the rail line it was on became part of The Wirral Way footpath.
 As such, the nearest railway connection to the village is Neston train station, just under a mile and a half away, which is on the Borderlands Line between Bidston and Wrexham and operated by Transport for Wales.